bizzapagel/little-health-tracker/README.md

 # Calorie Counter

-A minimalist app for counting calories.
+A minimalist web app for counting calories.